Casimir effect in twisted photonic gratings with in-plane chirality

 Knowing the Casimir energy $\mathcal{E}(\alpha,g)$ allows us to compute both the normal Casimir force and the Casimir torque.
-The force is obtained as a derivative of the energy with respect to the distance $g$, while the torque, representing a lateral Casimir effect, is given by the derivative with respect to the twist angle $\alpha$:
+The force is obtained as a derivative of the energy with respect to the distance $g$, while the torque is given by the derivative with respect to the twist angle $\alpha$:

 Using this strategy, we compute the Casimir energy for a series of configurations defined by different twist angles $\alpha$ and anisotropy axis angles $\theta$ (see Fig. \ref{fig2}(a)).